Associate Professor, Human Development and Social Policy

 Phone: (847) 467-2824

 Mesmin Destin is an Assistant Professor at Northwestern University in the School of Education & Social Policy and the Department of Psychology.
 He is also a fellow of Northwestern’s Institute for Policy Research and a Visiting Scholar at the Russell Sage Foundation during the 2016-2017 academic year.
 He earned a PhD from the University of Michigan in Ann Arbor in 2010.
-As a faculty member at Northwestern, Destin directs the Status, Cognition, and Motivation lab group and engages in research that investigates social psychological mechanisms underlying socioeconomic disparities in educational outcomes during adolescence and young adulthood.
+As a faculty member at Northwestern, Destin directs a multidisciplinary lab group and engages in research that investigates social psychological mechanisms underlying socioeconomic disparities in educational outcomes during adolescence and young adulthood.
 Using laboratory and field experiments, Destin studies factors that influence how young people perceive themselves and pursue their futures.
 At the university level, Destin examines how subtle social experiences and institutional messaging shape the motivation and educational trajectories of low socioeconomic status and first-generation college students.

 |2010||PhD, Social Psychology||University of Michigan|